Balochistan: Culture

 The cultural values which are the pillars of the Baloch individual and national identity were firmly established during the twelfth and sixteenth centuries, a period which not only brought sufferings for the Baloch and forced them into en masse migrations but also brought fundamental sociocultural transformation of the Baloch society.
 An overlapping of pastoral ecology and tribal structure had shaped contemporary Baloch social values.
 The pastoralist nomadic way of life and the inclination to resist the assimilation attempts of various powerful ethnic identities shaped the peculiar Baloch ethnic identity.
 It was the persecution by strong and organised religions for the last two thousand years that has shaped their secular attitude about religion in social or community affairs.
 Their independent and stubborn behaviour as the distinctive feature of the Baloch identity is consistent with their nomadic or agro-pastoral past.

-Med o Maraka, for resolution of disputes among the Baloch, is a much-honored tradition.
+Med o Maraka, for resolution of disputes among the Baloch, is a much-honoured tradition.
 In a broader context, it is, in a way, accepting the guilt by the accused or offender and asking for forgiveness from the affected party.
 Usually, the offender himself does this by going to the home of the affected person and asking for forgiveness.

 Dress code and personal upkeeping are among the cultural values, which distinguish a Baloch from others.
 The Baloch dress and personal upkeeping very much resemble the Median and Parthian ways.
 Surprisingly, no significant changes can be observed in the Balochi dress since the ancient times.
 A typical Balochi outfit consisted of loose-fitting and many-folded trousers held by garters, bobbed hair, shirt (qamis), and a head turban.
 Generally, both hair and beard were carefully curled, but, sometimes, they depended on long straight locks.
 A typical dress of a Baloch woman consists of a long frock and trouser (shalwaar) with a headscarf.

 Music

-Zahirok is one of the most important and well-known balochi song genres, often described as the “Balochi classical music” by the Baloch themselves.
+Zahirok is one of the most important and well-known Balochi song genres, often described as the “Balochi classical music” by the Baloch themselves.

-Instruments in traditional Balochi music include suroz, donali, ghaychak, dohol, sorna, rubab, kemenche, tamburag and benju.
+Instruments in traditional Balochi music include suroz, donali, ghaychak, dohol, sorna, rubab, kemenche, tamburag, and benju.

 Religion

-Historically, there is no documented evidence of religious practices of the Baloch in ancient times.
+Before the Islamic era, the Baloch were the followers of Mazdakian and Manichean sects of Zoroastrian.

 Many among the Baloch writers observed that the persecutions of the Baloch by the Sassanid emperors Shapur II and Khosrow II had a strong religious or sectarian element.
 They believed that there are strong indications that the Baloch were the followers of Mazdakian and Manichean sects of the Zoroastrian religion at the time of their fatal encounters with Sassanid forces.
-No elaborate structure of religious institutions has been discerned in the Baloch society during the Middle Ages.
 The Baloch were converted to Islam (nearly all Baloch belong to the Sunni sect of Islam) after the Arab conquest of Balochistan during the seventh century.